 The aim of this project is to increase awareness and reduce incidents by making the workforce aware of the appropriate amount of time needed to move out of the way when a train is approaching, giving them a real time scenario in a safe environment.
 This ensures compliance and saves lives.
 Additionally, the project educates children and the next generation of railway users, and potential trespassers, about the danger of the railway and the appropriate way of negotiating level and foot crossings.

-Network Rail are getting behind the company and endorsing the Virtual Reality scenario that educates children while Pulsar are sponsoring them to attend schools.
+Network Rail have endorsed the Virtual Reality scenario that educates children while Pulsar are sponsoring them to attend schools in order to ensure children’s safety on the railway.

 Andy Thomas, managing director of England and Wales at Network Rail said: “Britain has one of the safest railways in Europe but we cannot be complacent.
 As the railway continues to get busier, we must continue to work hard to make sure young people are aware of the dangers that exist on and near the tracks.